duboya/MovieLens_Recommender/README.md

 This command will run in background.
 You can wait for the result, or use `tail -f run.log` to see the real time result.

-All model will be saved to `model/` fold, which means the time will be cut down in your next run.
+All model will be saved to `Recommendation System/model/` fold, which means the time will be cut down in your next run.

 **3. Output**